cybozu-go/moco/docs/designdoc/allow_customize_containers.md

 }

 type OverwriteContainer struct {
+	// +kubebuilder:validation:Required
+	// +kubebuilder:validation:Enum=agent;moco-init;slow-log;mysqld-exporter
-	Name      string // required
+	Name      string
 	Resources *corev1ac.ResourceRequirementsApplyConfiguration
 }
 ```

 `overwriteContainers` is a container definition with only name and customizable fields.
 moco-controller refers to `overwriteContainers` when creating containers and overwrites fields if the container name matches.
+The Name field is required and validated by Enum.

-`overwriteContainer` does not distinguish between initContainer and container, and the names of required fields are validated with the validation webhook.
+`overwriteContainers` does not distinguish between initContainer and container.

 No merge logic is provided for container resources to avoid implicit value setting situations.

 Pros: